shebashio/bigbang/docs/guides/deployment-scenarios/quickstart.md

 1. Installs the Big Bang umbrella chart into your k3d cluster
 1. Waits for Big Bang to completely deploy, which may take a significant amount of time

-### Fix DNS to access the services in your browser
+### Update DNS to Access the Services in Your Browser

 You can now access your bigbang kubernetes cluster from the command line using `kubectl`, but you will need to perform one extra step to easily access bigbang services in your web browser.
 You will need to manually override some DNS settings to send specific website requests to your kubernetes cluster.
-This was included in the final message of the quickstart, but here are the instructions again.
+This was referenced in the final message of the quickstart, but here are the full instructions.

 **Remember to un-do this step when you are done experimenting with the bigbang quickstart.**